willemsiers/RAW-synthesizer/README.md

 Tech
 -----------
-Developped by Roel, Arnold and Willem
+Developed by Roel, Arnold and Willem